 The Role of Emergency Responders in Donation

 Emergency responders and law enforcement play a crucial role in the tissue and eye donation process.
-As an emergency responder, you can have a direct impact by referring all deaths that occur outside of a hospital to Iowa Donor Network.
+As an emergency responder, you can have a direct impact by notifying Iowa Donor Network (IDN) of all deaths that occur outside of a hospital.
 In doing so, you ensure that all Iowans are given the opportunity to leave a living legacy through tissue and eye donation.

-Iowa Donor Network is committed to working closely with your agency to develop procedures to ensure that all deaths are referred to IDN within a time frame that preserves the opportunity for donation.
-Please review the resources and references below and contact a member of our Professional Outreach Team if you have any questions or would like more information on developing donation referral procedures for your agency.
+Iowa Donor Network is committed to working closely with your agency to develop procedures to ensure that all deaths are called in to to IDN within a time frame that preserves the opportunity for donation.
+Please review the resources and references below and contact a member of our Professional Outreach Team if you have any questions or would like more information on developing donation initiation procedures for your agency.

 To learn more about the impact of donation, please visit our Understanding Donation page.

 IDN requires a copy of medical interventions performed on potential donors to facilitate organ, tissue, and eye donation.
 Therefore, patient care reports or run reports may be requested during the active donation process or at a later time for donor screening and release of tissue for transplant.